Delhi fire: Kejriwal announces Rs 10 lakh compensation for kin of adult deceased, Rs 5L for minors | Law-Order

 Kejriwal took stock of the situation and interacted with the affected people, before announcing the compensation.

-''When I woke up this morning, I came to know that a fire here killed seven people and many shanties were burnt.
-I am deeply saddened with this incident.
-I pray to God that the deceased rest in peace.
+''I am your son, your brother and I will support you no matter what.
+Delhi government will provide financial assistance to every victim.
+We can't make up for your agony but will provide financial assistance to every family who has lost a loved one.
+Underprivileged families face lots of difficulties in setting up a jhuggi.
+It is very painful to see someone die in such circumstances,'' he said.

-''From the government, Rs 10 lakh will be given to families of adult deceased persons, Rs 5 lakh for deceased children and Rs 25,000 to those whose shanties were gutted in the fire,'' Kejriwal said.
+He announced that the government will give Rs 10 lakh to families of adult deceased persons, Rs 5 lakh in case of deceased children and Rs 25,000 to those whose shanties were gutted in the fire.

 He said he had issued orders for swift release of the compensation.